lonbaker/37signalsMenu/README.md

 ## Notes

+37signals Menu authenticates using the system's shared cookie storage, so make sure you're logged into your Backpack account with Safari first.

 You'll need to change the value of the `BackpackAccountName` property in `Info.plist` to your Backpack account's subdomain before building.

 The "New Journal Entry" command is currently unimplemented.